A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Elliptic interface problems

-where the variable coefficient is defined by $\beta = \beta^-$ in $\Omega^-$ and $\beta = \beta^+$ in $\Omega^+$.
+where $\beta$ is a piecewise positive constant function defined by $\beta = \beta^-$ in $\Omega^-$ and $\beta = \beta^+$ in $\Omega^+$.
+(Note that the present method has no difficulty for handling the variable coefficient case, i.e., $\beta$ is spatial dependent, as one can see from the implementation later.)
 Here the bracket $[\cdot]$ denotes the jump discontinuity of the quantity approaching from $\Omega^+$ minus the one from $\Omega^-$, $\mathbf{n}$ stands for the outward normal vector defined on the interface $\Gamma$ and $\partial_n\phi$ is the shorthand notation for $\nabla\phi\cdot\mathbf{n}$.
 Certainly, the above differential equation should be accompanied with suitable boundary conditions (say Dirichlet or Neumann) along the domain boundary $\partial\Omega$.
-Throughout this paper we will focus on the case of Dirichlet boundary condition $\phi|_{\partial\Omega} = g$, while other types of boundary conditions will not change the main ingredients presented here.
-For simplicity, we assume that $\beta$ has sufficient smoothness on $\beta^-$ and $\beta^+$, and $|\beta| \ge\epsilon>0$.
-Hence we can simply rewrite Eq.~(\ref{Eq:elliptic}) in the form of the Poisson equation:
+Throughout this paper we will focus on the case of the Dirichlet boundary condition $\phi|_{\partial\Omega} = g$, while other types of boundary conditions will not change the main ingredients presented here.